outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

       - quantum scale transitions as delegation of information to optimal/efficient/low-energy positions
         - appears to be in multiple positions until it determines which position is more efficient or easier to maintain

+  - quantum => info => energy dissipation:
+    - when quantum superposition resolves into information, which resolves into efficiency & energy, how does it cycle back into enabling additional variance (more quantum uncertainties)
+    - theres an element of dimensional collapse/compression/removal involved in these processes, releasing the variance from the structures that store it
+    - the dimensions of potential in a superposition collapse into information about particle attributes
+    - the dimensions of information collapse into energy, which can collapse into efficiency (path of least resistance that achieves an intent) if combined with enough other efficiency pathways
+    - examine the pattern of high dimensional objects appearing to have lower dimensions at various points of measurement

 ## Communication